gmesser/strbld/README.md

 On subsequent calls, you pass in the previously-returned next destination pointer and a source pointer.
 The efficiency over strcat lies in not searching for the end of the destination string during each invocation.

-Parameter: dest - The destination pointer
+Parameter: dest - The destination pointer<br>
-Parameter: src  - The source pointer
+Parameter: src  - The source pointer<br>
-Returns:   Pointer to the end of the destination string
+Returns:   Pointer to the end of the destination string<br>

 * strbld_array - build up a string from an array of strings